• Skip to primary navigation

 Ketchup and hot sauce added to the pot.

-Add salt to taste and stir well.
+Add ½ teaspoon salt and stir well.

 Browning sauce, chicken broth and salt to taste added to the pot.